-LOS ANGELES – City Attorney Mike Feuer today announced that his office has filed two criminal cases as part of a coordinated effort between his office, the Los Angeles Fire Department, Port Police and the Department of Street Services to crack down on suppliers of illegal and dangerous fireworks.
-Inspections this week in the Santee Alley in Downtown have resulted in the confiscation of more than 700 pounds of illegal and dangerous fireworks.
-Additional inspections will be ongoing leading up to the July 4th Independence Day Holiday.
+LOS ANGELES – City Attorney Mike Feuer today announced that his office has filed four criminal cases as part of a coordinated effort between his office, the Los Angeles Fire Department, Port Police and the Department of Street Services to crack down on suppliers of illegal and dangerous fireworks.
+Beginning last week three downtown inspections in the Toy District and Chinatown have resulted in the confiscation of more than 1,000 pounds of illegal and dangerous fireworks.

 Assistant City Attorney Patricia Bilgin and Deputy City Attorney Elise Ruden of the Environmental Protection and Justice Unit are prosecuting the cases.